 Rimmer: "Constantly fails the exam?
 I'd hardly call 11 times "constantly."
 I mean, if you eat roast beef eleven times in your life, one would hardly say that person "constantly" eats roast beef, would you?

-Lancelot from Merlin has a reputation among the fandom for being something of a dolt.
+Lancelot has a reputation among the fandom for being something of a dolt.
 This is distinctly odd considering he is one of only two characters to have deduced that Merlin has magic, and picks up on the sparks between Arthur and Guinevere before even they are fully aware of it.
 Yet so many times you'll see him described as "a bit dim", perhaps because he takes the Honour Before Reason trope Up to Eleven.

 Some people will never forget the time Gwen Cooper of Torchwood confessed to her boyfriend that she'd cheated on him, demanded his forgiveness, and then retconned his memory so that he couldn't remember it.
 The fact that it's never been brought up since doesn't help, but that Gwen has married, had a child with, and remained faithful to that same boyfriend doesn't seem to win her any points either.